 Graduates who seek employment after receiving the M.A. or Ph.D. degree are qualified for jobs that involve personnel training and development, instructional design, productivity and safety improvement, quality enhancement, work process improvement, and organizational systems analysis.
 These jobs are usually found in human resource departments, process management departments, or consulting firms.
 Starting salaries for individuals with a master's degree usually range from $45,000-$55,000.
 A Ph.D. is not usually necessary for these positions, however, for some positions with consulting firms, a doctoral degree increases a person's employment opportunities.
 See where some of our alumni are working.

 The M.A. program requires the completion of 36 credit hours and the Ph.D. program requires 78 credit hours.
 The conceptual basis of the program is behavior analysis.
 Thus, evidence-based environmental-change strategies are emphasized throughout the curriculum.
 The I/OBM graduate programs adhere to a mentorship model in which graduate students are assigned to work under specific faculty members.
 The faculty members are partially determined by the rank ordered list of preferences by students on their application form.

 There are two M.A. options in the program:

 Students admitted into one option may switch to the other option after admission, but their faculty advisor must approve that change.

 Meet the industrial/organizational behavior management faculty and our current students.

 Admission is offered for the fall semester only.
 Applications are due Dec.
 15. All application materials are due by the deadline.
 Late applications will not be considered.

-For more information on the Industrial/Organizational Psychology program, email Dr. Heather McGee at or 269-387-4460
+For more information on the Industrial/Organizational Behavior Management program, email Dr. Heather McGee at or 269-387-4460